310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% img /img/es/scoutstory/buddy/7_1.jpg %}

 {% bubble Madara %}
-*Smooth sailing!* The briefing went perfectly, all that’s left is the actual photoshoot!
+*Smooth sailing!* The briefing went perfectly; all that’s left is the actual photoshoot!

 I’m looking forward to this even more now~♪

-Anzu-san, let’s do our best for the jooooooob!
+Anzu-san, let’s do our best for the joooooob!
 Let’s shake hands on it!
-Here, *<th>(handshakes)</th>…☆*
+Here, <em><th>(handshakes)</th>…☆</em>

 Huh?
 “Thank you for driving me back home yesterday”?

 You told me that yesterday, y’know?
 You’re so polite, Anzu-san.

-But it’s wonderful to show your gratitude properly~♪
+Buuut it’s wonderful to show your gratitude properly~♪

 Besides, I’m happy that we got to talk, so—… Hmmm?
 {% endbubble %}